pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_connect2id_and_cas.md

 </project>
 ```

-In the `application.yml` file, let's setup the CAS server to act as a trust anchor:
+In the `application.yml` file, let's set up the CAS server to act as a trust anchor:

 ```yml
 server.ssl.enabled: false